 Program Dates: Tuesday, June 1, 2021 — Friday, August 6, 2021

 The Athena Advocacy Institute is one of multiple communities of practice we offer at Athena.
 Communities of practice are groups of people who meet regularly to get better at something — here, changemaking.
-If this one doesn’t feel like a fit for you, consider applying to participate in:
+Read more about the other Communities of Practice we offer here.

 Frequently Asked Questions about the Athena Advocacy Institute